 The split of the Methodist Episcopal Church over deep divisions about slavery led to a suit in which the new Methodist Episcopal Church, South, sued to get its portions of funds that had been generated by Christian book sales.
 The Supreme Court, despite the separation clause in the First Amendment, delved into church affairs and ordered that the funds be split according to the percentage of traveling pastors in the two divisions.
-(In this photo from Rhode Island, First United Methodist Church, also known as Warren United Methodist Church and Parsonage, is shown with a Civil War memorial in Warren Common in front of the church.
-(Photo by Kenneth C. Zirkel, via Wikimedia, CC By-SA 4.0)
+(Photo of First United Methodist Church in Rhode Island by Kenneth C. Zirkel via Wikimedia Commons, CC BY-SA 4.0)

 Although church and state institutions operate separately under the First Amendment, there are times when governments must intervene to deal with internal church matters.
 In such cases, the courts seek to work within the particular form of church governance of the denominational group in question rather than delving into theological issues or attempting to ascertain the sincerity or rationality of beliefs of the parties.

 Prior to the U.S. Civil War, a number of prominent Protestant American denominations, including the Methodist Episcopal Church, split into northern and southern divisions over the issue of slavery, with northerners becoming increasingly reluctant to sponsor pastors who held slaves and southerners insisting that they had a moral and legal right to do so.